mirror/busybox/examples/var_service/README_distro_proposal.txt

 relative to the system-wide service directory.

 [Currently, "svc" exists only in daemontools and in busybox.
-This proposal asks developrs of other daemontools implementations to add "svc" command to their projects]
+This proposal asks developers of other daemontools implementations to add "svc" command to their projects]

 The "svok DIR" tool exits 0 if service is running, and nonzero if not.